How are commercial add-ons different from my open source ones?

 Commercial add-ons are proprietary software, distributed under a licensing agreement to authorized users.
 In simple words, the source code (or add-on for that matter) may not be shared with the public for anyone to look at or contribute too.
 You’ll frequently see these commercial add-ons come with the subscription of a service – e.g. the use of Vertex Inc., for automated tax solutions, unlocks the ability to connect it easily to Episerver Commerce via their proprietary integration add-on.

-You might be asked to make one, one day
+You might be asked to make a commercial add-on, one day

 Think about this for a second, these commercial add-ons are made by people in our Episerver community.
 Passionate folks, like myself at Valtech, are helping software companies to seamlessly integrate their functionality in to Episerver solutions, through commercial add-ons.
 It might not be what comes to mind first when you’re thinking Episerver development, but it is indeed one of the cool challenges we’re facing when being a respected Episerver partner!
 If you’re getting that challenge one day, here’s some key ingredients we always use in our secret sauce when it comes to commercial add-ons.